Fukushima Record: Chronology of the Fukushima

 Radiation Emergency Medical Assistance Team (REMAT) from Hiroshima and Nagasaki Universities

-On this day, the REMAT from Hiroshima and Nagasaki Universities, who had joined in Fukushima, headed to NPP in the town of Okuma by JGSDF helicopter to rescue patients exposed to radiation.
+On this day, the REMAT from Hiroshima and Nagasaki Universities, who had joined in Fukushima, headed to NPP in the town of Okuma by JSDF helicopter to transport the patient who have injured with contaminated.

 Logistics stop